 Dr. Kalob's undergraduate study was in engineering and biology.

-He earned the title of Audiologist after completing a 3 year Masters program at Idaho State, a 1 year clinical fellowship year (similar to a residency) and passing a national certification exam.
+He earned the title of Audiologist after completing a 3 year Masters program at Idaho State, a 1 year clinical fellowship year (similar to a residency), and passing a national certification exam.

 Dr. Kalob earned his Doctorate in Audiology after completing a 4 year program from Salus University.

-We have set a much smaller standard mark up on our hearing aids to minimize any bias, other than what is best for the patient.
+We have set a much smaller standard mark up on our hearing aids to minimize any biases, other than what is best for the patient.
 Our unbundled pricing structure reflects our dedication to service vs. the selling of hearing aids.

 We do not work on commission.